 Antiochus I (the king of Commagene back around 60 years BC) made the mount slightly higher by building there a 50-meter high tumulus to create his tomb and decorated the area with some massive statues.
 His aim was never to be forgotten and to get closer to the Gods.
 I think he did meet his objective.

 This gives the mountain a very unusual look.
 The statues are massive: 8 high!
 I cannot imagine the efforts it took to build these with the huge stones, at this altitude, over 2,000 years ago.
 Their heads lie on the ground, maybe because of some extreme weather and/or earthquakes in the area, or some iconoclasm actions as their noses are also noticeably damaged.

 We were perfectly on time to slowly walk around the statues and then watch the sunset in the Valley.
 Very pretty.

 I enjoyed my trip to Mount Nemrut and recommend it if you are visiting this part of Turkey.

 Where is Mount Nemrut?

 Mount Nemrut is in the South East of Turkey, in the Adiyaman Province.
-It is not an easy place to reach and will need some planning unless you have time and catching a tour/transport from Cappadocia.
+It is not an easy place to reach and will need some planning unless you have time and catch a tour/transport from Cappadocia.
 Gaziantep airport and Sanliurfa Airport seem to be the closest airports in the area, and the drive to Mount Nemrut takes around 3.5 hours from there.